saisumanthkumar/Global-Chat/README.md

 ## Contribute :

-Anyone is free to raise issues regarding the Application and resolve Bugs 🐛 Using PR.
+Anyone is free to raise issues regarding the Application and resolve Bugs 🐛 Using your valuable PR.

 ## Cloning Repo :